Latest Information on Travelling to Andaman Islands?

 How Long Does a Scuba Dive Last

-This beginner scuba diving experience in Andaman will typically take from 1.5 – 3 hours, that's to say, registration, briefing, equipment setup, shallow water training, transfer from the boat to the water, and an underwater dive.
+This beginner scuba diving experience in Andaman will typically take from 1.5 – 3 hours, that is to say, registration, briefing, equipment setup, shallow water training, transfer from the boat to the water, and an underwater dive.
 Certified Instructors take novices through step-by-step stages in order for them to feel comfortable before they are in deeper water.
 This may differ for each dive package depending on weather and water visibility, and the participant's comfort level underwater.
 Boat dives tend to take longer than shore dives, due to the travelling time to the dive site.
 Certification may require several days-long courses or advanced diving classes for longer and more complicated training.

 Typical Underwater Duration